1. The Santander Hire Scheme

 - A front basket in which bags/shopping can be easily secured by an elastic band.

 Top tip: set your saddle height a little lower than you usually would.
-Most journeys will involve multiple stops at traffic lights.
+Most journeys will involve multiple stops at traffic lights, so you need to be able to plant one foot on the ground (or the curb) easily.

 Hiring a bike from a docking station